-Finding the right container to hold this small amount of starter had me turn to my favorite jars: Weck.
-If you’re a regular reader here you’ll find them scattered on just about every page, and for good reason.
-They make jars of all sizes and even some that are much smaller than the 1/2 liter or 3/4 liter I use for my usual starter.
+Finding the right container to hold this small starter had me turn to my favorite jar: Weck.
+If you're a regular reader here, you'll find them scattered on just about every page, and for good reason.
+They make jars of all sizes and even some much smaller than the 1/2 liter or 3/4 liter I use for my usual starter.

-I found the Weck 900 Tall Mold Jar – 1/5 Liter jars are just perfect to hold this small starter.
-You can see above how much smaller these jars are compared to my usual 3/4 liter jars holding my bigger sourdough starter.
-Inside the jar on the left, you’ll see the small amount of mature starter I use to keep my culture going — just 5g (more on this below).
+The Weck 900 Tall Mold Jar – 1/5 Liter jars are perfect for holding this small starter.
+You can see above how much smaller these jars are smaller than my usual 3/4 liter jars holding my bigger sourdough starter.
+Inside the jar on the left, you'll see the small amount of ripe starter I use to keep my culture going—just 5g (more on this below).

-I like these jars because they have relatively straight sides, few nooks and crannies for the dough to get stuck into, and the glass lid can rest lightly on top without the need for the sealing clamps.
-Resting the lid in this way lets any gasses escape, but keeps unwanted air and other debris from falling inside the jar.
-Additionally, they’re incredibly strong and easy to clean in the dishwasher.
+I like these jars because they have relatively straight sides, few nooks and crannies for the dough to get stuck into, and the glass lid can rest lightly on top without sealing clamps.
+Resting the lid in this way lets any gasses escape but keeps unwanted air and other debris from falling inside the jar.
+Additionally, they're incredibly strong and easy to clean in the dishwasher.

 Smaller Sourdough Starter Refreshment Recipe

-I’ve been testing various quantities for this for a while and the following smaller sourdough starter has been my preferred ratio of ingredients.
-To scale down your current starter just find a small vessel and add the following to it:
+I've been testing various quantities for this for a while, and the following smaller sourdough starter has been my preferred ratio of ingredients.
+To scale down your current starter find a small vessel and add the following to it:

 |25g||All-purpose white flour||100%|

-I keep this smaller starter on my counter at room temperature, around 70-72°F (21-22°C), and it matures — meaning, it needs another refreshment of fresh flour and water — in about 12 hours.
+I keep this smaller starter on my counter at room temperature, around 70-72°F (21-22°C), and it ripens—meaning, it needs another refreshment of fresh flour and water—in about 12 hours.

 The following images show the progress of my smaller sourdough starter over the course of 12 hours (my normal refreshment interval) at about 72°F (22°C).
 Click on the gallery to see larger images.

-Beginning: At the far left you see the beginning 5g of mature starter, 25g flour, and 25g water mixed together — there’s not a lot in the jar!
-But as you see it progress through the day there’s plenty of activity with visual cues for when it’s ready to be used and when it needs a refreshment.
+Beginning: At the far left you see the beginning 5g of ripe starter, 25g flour, and 25g water mixed together—there's not a lot in the jar!
+But as you see it progress through the day there's plenty of activity with sensorial cues for when it's ready to be used and when it needs a refreshment.

-Just Before Peak Maturity: In the third image from the left my starter is at, or very close to, its peak readiness.
+Just Before Peak Ripeness: In the third image from the left my starter is at, or very close to, its peak readiness.
 This was taken around 10 hours after feeding.
-This peak is when the starter has maximal (or near maximal) yeast and bacteria populations and is my preferred time to use some of the starter to create a levain or mix it straight into a dough (like focaccia).
+This peak is when the starter has ample yeast and bacteria growth and is my preferred time to use some of the starter to create a levain or mix it straight into a dough (like focaccia).

-Ready for Refreshment: In the last image, where you can see the streaks on the side of the jar, the starter has fallen in the jar and is ready for refreshment with fresh flour and water.
-If you still wanted to bake and your starter shows signs of falling like this, it’s still possible, just know your end result might be a bit more on the sour side and you might even see increased fermentation activity.
+Ready for Refreshment: In the last image, the starter has begun to smell very sour, has a very loose consistency, and has started to breakdown further.
+If you were to stir it, you'd feel the loose consistency and see signs of significant aeration.
+If you still wanted to bake with your starter at this point it's still very possible, but know your result might be a bit more on the sour side, and you might see increased fermentation activity.

-The time it takes for your starter to go from just-refreshed to falling-in-the-jar will vary with the flour used, temperature, and other conditions — adjust as necessary.
-If it’s falling too fast, reduce the 5g left in the jar to even less.
-Conversely, if it’s taking much longer than 12 hours, leave more than 5g until it matures right when you want it.
+The time it takes for your starter to go from just-refreshed to very ripe will vary with the flour used, temperature, and other conditions—adjust as necessary.
+If it's ripening too fast, reduce the 5g left in the jar to even less.
+Conversely, if it's taking much longer than 12 hours, leave more than 5g until it ripens right when you want it.

 Stretching the Refreshment Interval Even Longer

-Reducing the quantities of a starter down quite low helps conserve flour and reduce waste, but using 100% all-purpose flour also helps reduce activity and keep that lengthy interval.
-If you’re looking to stretch things even farther, just reduce the amount of mature starter left in the jar at each refreshment, all the way down to 1-2g if necessary.
-If you find your starter is still maturing too fast, keep it in a cooler spot in your kitchen to reduce activity further.
+Reducing a starter down quite low helps conserve flour and reduce waste, but using 100% all-purpose flour also helps reduce activity and keep that lengthy interval.
+If you're looking to stretch things even farther, reduce the amount of ripe starter left in the jar at each refreshment, all the way down to 1-2g if necessary.
+If you find your starter is still ripening too fast, keep it in a cooler spot in your kitchen to reduce activity further.

 Scaling up: Preparing for Baking

-Due to the small quantity of this starter, if the recipe you’re going to bake requires more starter to create a levain or mix directly into a dough, you’ll have to scale up your starter to cover the requirement.
-Many of the recipes here at my site require very little starter because I typically create a levain (which essentially scales up the pre-ferment).
-But in the case where you need a large pre-ferment, let’s look at an example to see how this is done.
+Due to the small quantity of this starter, if the recipe you're going to bake requires more starter to create a levain or mix directly into a dough, you'll have to scale up your starter to cover the requirement.
+Many of the recipes here at my site require very little starter because I typically create a levain (which essentially scales up the pre-ferment, see more on what a levain is here).
+But in the case where you need a large pre-ferment, let's look at an example to see how this is done.

 Add the following to your starter jar (making sure it will hold 190g without overflowing!):